 If you’ve never used long-tail keywords, you’re missing out on an amazing way to increase your traffic and sales conversions.
 It’s one of the fundamental components of white hat SEO.

-These keywords are essential to keyword research because they help you cover keywords at different stages of the buyer journey.
+These keywords are essential because they help you cover keywords at different stages of the buyer journey.

 How does this pan out?